-Managed by Loree Duczek, and supported by Communications Coordinator Nathan Siemens and Communications Secretary Shaun Hunt, we like to think of this Department as the RDEK's Chief Storytellers.
+Managed by Loree Duczek and supported by Communications Coordinators, Nathan Siemens, Lindsay McMahon and Communications Secretary Shaun Hunt.
+We like to think of this Department as the RDEK's Chief Storytellers.

 From creative school programs that see students up to their elbows making paper and singing the RDEK's one and only hit "The Yellow Bin Recycling Song" to tours of recycling facilities and landfills, presentations to community groups and organizations, email updates, emergency communications and social media blasts, our Communications team is focused on delivering personal, timely and engaging communications.